SmileiPIC/Smilei/tests/collisions/README.txt

 Temperature along x (longitudinal) is not equal to the others.
 Blue line : longitudinal temperature
 Red line : trnasverse temperature
-Theory curves (black lines) form the NRL formulary
+Theory curves (black lines) from the NRL formulary
 /!\ WARNING /!\ temporary modification needed in Species.cpp

 Maxwellianization